Get Help & Resources for Mental and Emotional Health

 September 10 is World Suicide Prevention Day +

-National Suicide Prevention Week is week with that Day
+National Suicide Prevention Week is the week with that Day

 International Survivors of Suicide Loss Day in November, on the Saturday before American Thanksgiving